liferay/liferay-docs/develop/tutorials/articles/opensocial-gadgets/using-the-gadget-editor.markdown

 included with Liferay Portal.
-The gadget editor is a complete development environment for gadgets, providing syntax highlighting, preview functionality, undo/redo options, and built in tabs for working on multiple gadgets at the same time; you can also organize and manage gadgets easily using the editor's file manager; all of this gives you the convenience of creating and improving your gadgets right from within Liferay Portal.
+The gadget editor is a complete development environment for gadgets, providing syntax highlighting, preview functionality, undo/redo options, and built in tabs for working on multiple gadgets at the same time.
+You can also organize and manage gadgets easily using the editor's file manager.
+All of this gives you the convenience of creating and improving your gadgets right from within Liferay Portal.

 Within the editor, each gadget's XML file has a drop-down menu allowing you to